 Jason Sussberg & David Alvarado

 Prof Andrea Sella

-The project is in part motivated by the rate at which we appear to be going through our natural resources.
-Indium, for example, is used in the manufacture of TVs and probably the computer screen you're reading this on right now.
+The element indium is used in the manufacture of TVs and probably the computer screen you're reading this on right now.
 Known deposits could all be used up in 10 years.

 It's likely however, that the environmental consequences of the way we extract minerals will catch up with us before we run out of them.
 More and more energy is required to exploit increasingly poorer deposits.
 A single Zinc mine in Namibia, for example, currently uses 20% of the entire country's electricity supply.

-The Wellcome Trust helped fund the development of this first phase through a People Award.
+The Wellcome Trust helped fund the development of this first phase through a People Award and an amazing group of crowdfunders.
 Our partners are The D-Word and we've received invaluable support from the amazing people at The Sheffield Docfest, Protein, and Power to the Pixel.
 Many other people have given advice and encouragement along the way (you know who you are!) and we want to thank everyone supporting us for their belief in the project.

 We're on the lookout for special partners to work with us on the next phase.
 Please do get in touch if you're be interested in sponsorship - we have some great ideas for ways to get involved - or if you have specialist skills to contribute or simply an amazing idea for a film - we'd love to hear from you.